Garden Dilemmas, Delights & Discoveries, Ask Mary Stone, New Jersey Garden blog

 Late that afternoon, a doe meandered in the woods, sunbeams gleaming on her rust-colored fur.
 Her white tail was whisking away flies.
 Behind her, two youngsters were frolicking as cute as can be.

-“Hello there.”
-The momma looks up.
-“Quit eating my stuff.
-Please… I’m asking nicely.”
-As I stood watching the beautiful family, empathy came over me, understanding their need for nourishment.
+“Hello there,” the momma looks up.
+“Quit eating my stuff, please.
+I’m asking nicely.”
+Compassion overcame me as I watched the beautiful family, and I understood their need for nourishment.

 A newer Bigleaf Hydrangea called Endless Summer blooms on old and new wood.
-Indeed, there’s no point in crying over spilled milk.
-Garden Dilemmas?
-AskMaryStone@gmail.com
+However, they can also suffer from winter bud damage, earning them a nickname—Endless Disappointment.
+But indeed, there’s no point in crying over spilled milk.

 Link to Curt’s good intentions: Spring Garden Honey-Dos